 How to Enable or Disable Blinking Cursor on Braille Display in Windows 11

-The blinking cursor on a Braille display indicates your current position on the screen, and you can choose to have it blink or remain static to suit your preference.
+The blinking cursor on a Braille display in Windows 11 shows your current position on the screen, and you can turn it on or off.

 Adjust Narrator settings in Windows 11 to control the blinking cursor on your Braille display.
 Navigate to Settings > Accessibility > Narrator > Braille, then toggle “Blink cursor on braille display” to your preference.